lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 1.3.
 Click “Search” at lower left.

 1.4.
-Under the "Coverage" tab, find the center of the tract and note the coordinates, around "56.65, -36.45".
-Alternatively, visually inspect each patch and find the coordinates of the galaxy.
+Under the "Coverage" tab, visually inspect each patch and find the coordinates of the galaxy.
 The galaxy is in patch 38, with coordinates around "56.74,-36.08".

 Step 2.
 Query for bright extended objects